 In the interest of public safety, we have made changes to the way we deliver services in accordance with advice from the Department of Health.
 Council has enacted its Pandemic Plan to ensure we maintain an appropriate level of service to the community.

-Parks, Reserves and Playgrounds – are now open – social distancing must still be observed.
-The playground equipment is not sanitised.
+Parks, Reserves and Playgrounds – The playground equipment is not sanitised.

 - Unwell adults or children are not permitted to use the playground equipment

 - Unwell children should not play with other children